Dung24-6/Dung24-6/README.md

 _**To accomplish great things, we must not only act, but also dream; not only plan, but also believe.**_

 Anatole France

+_**If you seek truth, you will not seek victory by dishonorable means, and if you find truth you will become invincible.**_

+Epictetus